SciRuby/sciruby.com/source/_posts/2014-01-27-gsoc-alumni.markdown

 2) What advice would you give new applicants?

-Monica Dragan from Romania is worked on [gene validation](https://github.com/monicadragan/GeneValidator), see also her [BLOG](http://gene-prediction.blogspot.nl/2013/08/start-using-our-gene-validation-tool.html).
+Monica Dragan from Romania worked on [gene validation](https://github.com/monicadragan/GeneValidator), see also her [BLOG](http://gene-prediction.blogspot.nl/2013/08/start-using-our-gene-validation-tool.html).
 Actually, Monica was part of a different GSoC organisation, [PhyloSoC](http://informatics.nescent.org/wiki/Phyloinformatics_Summer_of_Code_2013),